14 Sights in Ingolstadt, Germany (with Map and Images)

 Show sight on map

-The Taschenturm, more rarely also Taschentorturm, is a side gate of the Ingolstadt city wall.
-It was built in 1390 as part of the expansion of the city, which took place in the second half of the 14th century.
+The Pocket Tower, or more rarely the Pocket Gate Tower, is a side gate of the Ingolstadt city wall.
+It was built in 1390 as part of the expansion of the city in the second half of the 14th century.
 The name of the five-storey building probably goes back to the use of roof pockets for the gable roof, which extends between the stepped gables.

 Wikipedia: Taschenturm (Ingolstadt) (DE)